Email and GDPR – Can you check emails of company employees?

 The purpose of the DPIA is to answer four, key questions.

-What is the purpose of the monitoring?
+What is the purpose of checking company emails?

 These days it is nowhere near good enough just to reply “to keep the company safe”.

-Is the monitoring legally and ethically justified?
+Is monitoring emails legally and ethically justified?

 This question essentially leads on from the previous one.
 If you can show that email monitoring is a reasonable approach to countering valid threats, then you have a clear justification for it both in ethics and in law.
 If you do not, then you need to rethink your approach.